glideroggan/dream/readme.md

 # search
 - clicking the input field should show a potential list in this order:✔️
     - popular services that you don't have✔️
-    - missing popular widgets on this page
+    - ✔️missing popular widgets on this page
-- clicking a theme item, should switch to that page
+- ✔️clicking a theme item, should switch to that page
 ## smartness
 - ✔️popular services that you don't have